This page contains an array of information and resources — of particular use to my undergraduate students.

 There are no Office Hours on campus holidays; there are no Office Hours in weeks when classes are not in session.

-• If we are meeting on Zoom, for a class or otherwise — unless I’ve specified that we are meeting elsewhere — we are probably meeting in this virtual Zoom room (click here).
+• If we are meeting on Zoom, for a class, for Office Hours, or otherwise — unless I’ve specified that we are meeting elsewhere — we are probably meeting in this virtual Zoom room (click here).

 The Meeting ID is 989 3537 2626 and the passcode is gx6FbN (but you probably won’t need those — just open Zoom on your own computer and click on the link).
 If you don’t have Zoom — loathe as I am to be recruited into advertising here — you can download it for free at Zoom’s website (click here).